openstack/openstacksdk/README.rst

 Splitting Secrets
 -----------------

-In some scenarios, such as configuragtion managment controlled environments, it might be eaiser to have secrets in one file and non-secrets in another.
+In some scenarios, such as configuration management controlled environments, it might be easier to have secrets in one file and non-secrets in another.
 This is fully supported via an optional file `secure.yaml` which follows all the same location rules as `clouds.yaml`.
 It can contain anything you put in `clouds.yaml` and will take precedence over anything in the `clouds.yaml`